GameDevTecnico/cubos-blog/content/blog/demo/coffee-n-jam-2025.rst

 Audio
 =====

-On the last day of the jam @RiscadoA decided to focus on adding audio to the game.
+On the last day of the jam :author:`RiscadoA` decided to focus on adding audio to the game.
 Previously, when making `Ondisseia <{filename}./azul-jam-2025.rst>`_, we had a lot of trouble with adding sound effects.
 They didn't play reliably and the audio system was a bit of a mess.